Mission 21's thematic areas

-Mission 21 aims to improve education and health, to promote peace and to support agriculture and livelihood security in Asia, Africa and Latin America.
+Mission 21 is committed to education and health, peacebuilding and food sovereignty in Asia, Africa and Latin America.
 We focus on the peaceful potential of religion as a resource to deliver quality and sustainability in development cooperation (► "Religion and development cooperation" as a pdf).
-We advocate gender equity and capacity development in all our programmes and projects.
+We advocate good governance and gender justice in all our programmes and projects.

 All human beings should be able to lead lives that are free from discrimination, regardless of their religious affiliation, gender, ethnicity or sexual orientation.
 Throughout the world, women often suffer major disadvantages.
 This is why support for women's rights and gender justice is an integral element of all Mission 21's projects and programmes.

 The Annual Report provides information about Mission 21's work and our principles, and it shows how we put those principles into practice during the year under review.
 It includes the annual financial statement together with details about the origin and use of funds.
 The main donor groups are mentioned by name.
 The Report also includes information about the mission organisation's structure and governing bodies, together with a brief portrait of Mission 21.
 The Annual Report is published every June to coincide with Mission 21's international Mission Synod.